spapas/wagtail-multi-upload/README.md

 Changelog
 ---------

+* 0.0.6: Make it compatible with latest wagtail version and Django 4.x
 * 0.0.5: Make it compatible with latest wagtail version
 * 0.0.4: Make it compatible with latest wagtail version
 * 0.0.3: Improve package includes